loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 ## Scroll to Top

-Scroll to Top only stores data required for its operation.
+Scroll to Top only stores data required for its functionality.
 For example: the extension settings, the list of websites you blacklisted.

 All Scroll to Top data is stored using web-extension storage API.
 The stored data will be automatically synced between devices, provided the user has sync enabled.